 (You might recognize cinnamon chips from these double cinnamon crinkle cookies.
 Apparently I have a thing for doubling up cinnamon.)

 You guys are going to not only love this cinnamon ice cream recipe, but no-churn ice cream recipes, in general, are going to become your new favorite thing.
-I love this no churn vanilla bean ice cream or double chocolate no churn ice cream.
+I love no churn vanilla bean ice cream or double chocolate no churn ice cream.

 More sweets with cinnamon: